 Philippines's Membership in International Organizations

 The Philippines and the United States belong to a many of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
 The Philippines is also an observer to the Organization of American States.
-The Philippines serves as chair and host of the Asia-Pacific Economic Cooperation (APEC) forum for 2015.
+The Philippines serves as chair and host of ASEAN for 2017.

 The Philippines maintains an embassy in the United States at 1600 Massachusetts Avenue NW, Washington, DC 20036 (tel.
 202-467-9300).